 This included five tigers, a cheetah, a panther, five dingoes, several monkeys, and a number of snakes.
 Higgins had long been a lover of exotic animals and had even donated a large iguana to the Queensland Museum.

-One of the employees at the menagerie was Peter Bertram who was variously described a half-witted German, Austrian, Russian, Pole.
+One of the employees at the menagerie was Peter Bertram who was variously described a half-witted German, Austrian, Russian, and Pole.

 On the morning in question, Higgins went into the cage to wash two of his tigers called Jimmy and Sammy.
 That’s when Bertram fiddled with the cage door and Jimmy the tiger escaped.